If you’re driving down an expressway and a car drifts into your lane, you may be able to swerve into an empty lane and avoid a car accident.

 The other driver may not even know they caused your car accident.
 They may speed away, leaving you with a damaged or totaled car and maybe even some medical injuries.

 The driver who caused you to crash is known as a phantom driver.
-Like a ghost, they may appear and cause harm, but you may never see them again, and it may be difficult to convince people that they existed in the first place.
+Like a ghost, they may appear and cause harm, but you may never see them again, and it may be difficult to convince people they existed in the first place.

 The Need for Witnesses in No-Contact Car Accidents